 Section 9.3 By-Laws and Rules Incorporated into Exchange Contracts

 The provisions of these By-Laws and of the Rules adopted pursuant hereto shall be a part of the terms and conditions of all exchange contracts.
-All such contracts shall be subject to the exercise by the Board of Directors and the Standing Committees of the Exchange of the powers with respect thereto vested in them by these By-Laws and Rules adopted pursuant hereto.
+All such contracts shall be subject to the exercise by the Board of Directors and the Committees of the Exchange of the powers with respect thereto vested in them by these By-Laws and Rules adopted pursuant hereto.

 Section 9.4 Corporate Seal